Lapin0t/phd-manuscript/main/01_introduction.typ

 _language machines_, axiomatizing languages with open evaluators and derive from them a strategy for the OGS game, constructing the OGS model.
-We then state and discuss the hypotheses for correctness of equivalence in the model w.r.t. observational equivalence and state the correctness theorem.
+We then state and discuss the hypotheses for correctness of equivalence in the model w.r.t. a variant of observational equivalence and state the correctness theorem.
 A notable finding is the appearance of a hypothesis which was never isolated in previous OGS correctness proofs, as for most concrete languages it is a simple annoyance to deal with.
 The language-generic setting, however, makes the requirement and its reason clear.
+Our variant of observational equivalence, _substitution equivalence_, is an analogue of #txsc[Ciu] equivalence~#mcite(<MasonT91>) tailored to our axiomatization of language machines.

 *OGS Correctness* #sym.space.quad We prove the correctness theorem in
 @ch-proof.
 After a standard detour on game strategy composition, we provide a